Unity-Technologies/ml-agents/docs/Training-Generalization-Learning.md

 To setup the Sampler Manager, we setup a YAML file that specifies how we wish to generate new samples.
-In this file, we specify the samplers and the `resampling-duration` (number of training steps after which reset parameters are resampled).
+In this file, we specify the samplers and the `resampling-duration` (number of simulation steps after which reset parameters are resampled).
 Below is an example of a sampler file for the 3D ball environment.

 ```yaml